Reaching out, Connecting

 2. Reaching out, Connecting

-As a CoCC advocate for your community, you reach out to your friends, fellow church members and other people in your community, establishing relationships, determining who are those that could use a little help and who are those that would be willing to help meet simple needs.
+As an advocate for Christian caring in your community, you reach out to your friends, fellow church members and other people in your community, establishing relationships, determining who are those that could use a little help and who are those that would be willing to help meet simple needs.
 Your joy in serving God and our fellow man will be a great inspiration to others who are also needed and ready for this work.

 To borrow a phrase from Mary Baker Eddy, we have been brought together “to minister and to be ministered unto…” The resources noted below should help you share information about CoCC with a friend or even give a short presentation to members of your church community.